Drek282/PsychoStats/README.md

 * The filter for bots isn't working properly in Natural Selection.

-* The weapon images for TFC are hack jobs mostly stolen from TF2.
-I'm not an artist and can only copy, paste and modify.
-Maybe someone else will improve on them.

 * The Flash hit box graphic no longer works on most browsers because Flash is about to become entirely extinct.
 I haven't simply deleted the code because I have the insane hope that myself, or someone else, might be able to translate it to HTML5.

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested.
 I won't be able to ensure that they are all working as intended until I have data for all of them.